pthatipamula/Graphic-Design-Internship-OIBSIP/README.md

 ### 1. Business Card – *Personal Branding*
 - **Tool Used:** Canva
-- **Description:** Designed a professional business card with clean layout, custom colors, and clear contact information for personal use as a Web & Graphic Designer.
+- **Description:** Designed a professional business card with clean layout, custom colors, and clear contact information for personal use as a Web & Graphic Designer and mainly for the purpose of the Graphic Design Intern.
 - **Skills:** Layout design, minimalism, typography

 ---

 ### 2. Social Media Banner – *FitTrack App*
 - **Tool Used:** Canva
 - **Description:** A promotional Instagram-style banner for a fictional fitness tracking app.
 Includes motivational text, call-to-action, and fitness visuals to drive app engagement.
+This was for a app called FitTrack which I just created a challenge for promotional purposes.
 - **Skills:** Visual storytelling, composition, bold color usage

 ---

-### 3. Poster – *Summer Music Fest 2025*
+### 3. Poster – *Community Charity Run For Cancer Awareness*
 - **Tool Used:** Canva
-- **Description:** A vibrant event poster featuring eye-catching fonts and colors to promote a fictional summer music festival.
+- **Description:** A vibrant event poster featuring eye-catching fonts and colors to promote a fictional charity run for a great purpose.
 Includes key event info and a visual hierarchy.
 - **Skills:** Event marketing, color matching, poster layout

 ---

-### 4. Logo Design – *Green Earth NGO* (Optional)
+### 4. Logo Design – *Green Earth NGO*
-- **Tool Used:** Canva Logo Maker
+- **Tool Used:** Looka Ai
 - **Description:** A clean and minimalistic logo created for a fictional environmental nonprofit.
 Emphasizes nature, sustainability, and trust through iconography and colors.
 - **Skills:** Branding, logo symbolism, clean design